VictorQueiroz/ringbud/README.md

 ## Introduction

-RingBud is a high-performance, TypeScript-based RingBuffer library designed for efficient data storage and retrieval.
-It provides an API optimized for both ease-of-use and fine-grained control.
+RingBud is a high-performance, TypeScript-based RingBuffer library engineered for efficient data storage and retrieval.
+The API is designed to be both user-friendly and versatile, allowing fine-grained control over buffer operations.

 ## Installation

-You can install RingBud using npm:
+To install RingBud, you can use npm:

 ```bash
 npm install ringbud
 ```

-Or using yarn:
+Or yarn:

 ```bash
 yarn add ringbud